The lattice of varieties of monoids: The covering property

 \begin{question} Is there a non-completely regular variety of monoids with uncountably many covers in $\mathbb{MON}$?
 More specifically, is there an aperiodic variety of monoids with uncountably many covers in $\mathbb{APER}$? \end{question}

-This question has been affirmatively answered for semigroup varieties.
-Indeed, Trakhtman exhibited a semigroup variety with uncountably many covers in $\mathbb{SEM}$; these varieties are all aperiodic and non-completely regular~\cite[Theorem~2]{Trakhtman-74}.
+This question is presently open but has been affirmatively answered within the context of semigroup varieties.
+Indeed, Trakhtman exhibited a semigroup variety with uncountably many covers in $\mathbb{SEM}$; these varieties are all aperiodic and non-completely regular \cite[Theorem~2]{Trakhtman-74}.

 We now consider varieties with very few covers.
 There exist monoid varieties with a finite number of covers and moreover, with a unique cover.
-This follows from the following universal-algebraic fact.
+This follows from the following universal-algebraic result.